eficode-academy/oidc-oauth2-katas/README.md

 ## Infrastructure Prerequisites

-These katas assume the availability of a Kubernetes cluster with some preconfigured services:
+These katas assume the availability of a Kubernetes cluster with some pre-configured services:

 - A KeyCloak instance.
 No configuration of KeyCloak is necessary, we will configure KeyCloak with realm, clients and users in [Setting up